jay-shi/Js-Mirror-Bot/README.md

-# Mirror-Bot
+# Mirror-Bot (Building stage)

 ***

 **This NodeJs-based project can record keystroke, mouseclick and mousedrag, and then create automated simulation.**

-It can be used for automation test, game bot or even tricking friends into thinking their computer has malware.
+It can be used for automation test.

 *NOTE: This app currently only works for MacOS, but the windows and linux version will sonn be implemented.*

-*Instruction video will be uploaded soon.*

 ## Demo Video
 [![IMAGE ALT TEXT](http://img.youtube.com/vi/utqzZF7yDpY/0.jpg)](https://youtu.be/utqzZF7yDpY "Mirror Bot Demo")